JetBrains/intellij-sdk-docs/topics/basics/plugin_user_experience.md

 Default settings should reflect the typical plugin usage in a standard project.

 All the settings and actions should be easy to find and be placed in the proper [settings](settings.md) or [action group](grouping_action.md), e.g.:
-* framework plugin settings should be placed under the <ui-path>Settings/Preferences | Languages & Frameworks</ui-path>
+* framework plugin settings should be placed under the <ui-path>Settings | Languages & Frameworks</ui-path>
 * action marking a directory as a plugin-specific root should be added to <ui-path>Mark Directory as...</ui-path> group

 Plugins that are hard to configure with features that are hard to find may be quickly abandoned out of frustration.